 Depress the latch clip on the electrical connector going to the voltage regulator and wiggle it out.
 Then loosen the locknut to the “BAT” cable and remove the ring terminal.

-Photo 3: Replace the alternator
+Photo 3: How to Replace the alternator

 Rotate the belt tensioner (if equipped) or loosen the tensioning bolt near the alternator.
 Then slide the belt off the alternator pulley.
 Replace the alternator.